Tomb Raider Beta [PSX / Saturn / PC]

 ——

-The first video on this page, is the earliest known build of Tomb Raider.
-It was compiled some time 1995, apparently used to show Eidos the progress of what Core Design had made.
+The first video on this page, is one of the earliest known builds of Tomb Raider.
+It was compiled some time late 1995, apparently used to show U.S Gold the progress of what Core Design had made with the game.
 The video, shows early footage of the first installment of Tomb Raider, it seems that she has a braid.
-It is also confirmed fully that the braid was removed because it caused lag within the game which was then remastered for the next game.
+There are also rumors that the braid was removed because it caused frame rate drops in-game.
+It was then remastered for the next game Tomb Raider: II.
 Also, her main weapon is the ‘Magnums’, Core Design originally planned for Lara’s main weapon to be the Magnums, rather than the pistols.
-In this build, Lara’s model is different, along with some animations.
+In this build, Lara’s model is very reminiscent of what is seen in the final.
+All that was changed was the head mesh and removal of the braid.
+There are also various animations which are significantly different from the final.
 It appears, that Lara Croft has the Sunglasses on her face which was removed from the final version but she has them in FMVs.
 The levels are currently unknown, the textures resemble the second level (City Of Vilcabamba), it looks more like a test level.
 The build comes with a debug feature, it allows you to pause, change the camera angle and even zoom to take a look around in other places.
 The enemies are barely different from the final version, it seems that the AI is less challenging.
 The locations, while only early placeholders, already display complex and haunting environments.

 ——